 - A University Challenge of the highest order

 Class FA requirements are based upon the existing class F cabling requirements and category 7 non-RJ style plug and socket interface.
 The significant enhancement in class FA specifications is the extension of the frequency bandwidth of characterization from 600 MHz to 1,000 MHz.
 This enhancement allows class FA cabling to be uniquely capable of supporting all channels of broadband video (e.g. CATV) that operate up to 862 MHz.
-It is likely that all fully-shielded cabling solutions specified in the near future will be class FA.
+Today, nearly all fully-shielded cabling solutions specified are class FA.

 Table 3 summarizes cabling types capable of supporting commonly specified applications over 100-meter, four-connector topologies.